Tony Berg: Personal life

 Berg has been married to Cary Smith, a former actress and teacher, for 42 years.
 Their children are Alexandra, an artist and Masters program graduate of The Royal Academy of Art in London; Z Berg, a recording artist and producer; and Thomas, a musician and music retail professional.
-His brothers are Pulitzer Prize-winning biographer and journalist A. Scott Berg, and Jeff Berg, CEO of International Creative Management.
+His brothers are Pulitzer Prize-winning biographer and journalist A. Scott Berg, Jeff Berg, former CEO of International Creative Management, and Rick Berg, a partner and manager at the production company Code Entertainment.